-I am going to preface this post by writing here what I tell everyone: red velvet is fake.
-There is no actual cake that comes out bright red from some magical chemical reaction.
-It is gobs of food coloring and imo very little chocolate that make your average rv cake.
-But it's gonna be ok, because now I get to make you an actual chocolate cake.
+I am going to preface this post by writing here what I tell everyone: there’s no ‘red velvet flavor’.
+No actual cake that comes out bright red from some magical chemical reaction.
+What you get is the product of gobs of food coloring and very little chocolate that make your average rv cake.
+I know it’s disappointing but it’s gonna be ok, because now I get to make you an actual chocolate cake.
 And yes, I'll make it kinda red.
 It's gonna be beautiful and delicious.

 A little over a year ago, I was in my local grocery store and stumbled over at the check-out counter.
-Gracing the cover of the magazine Bake from Scratch was a beauty of a bundt, a two-toned chocolate cake.
+Gracing the cover of the magazine Bake from Scratch was a beauty of a bundt, a two-toned hot chocolate cake.
 I gasped to my husband, TWO types of chocolate are in this?
 And they are hot chocolate?
-Hold the phone, I need to know how/why/what RN.
-I saved the recipe and made it into cupcakes for valentines day last year (sans the chile powder), liked it and promptly forgot about it.
-Fast-forward a year, and I won a birthday contest by the same magazine (these guys are slowly becoming my absolute favorites).
-Part of my winnings was a beautiful nordic bundt pan and to christen it, I wanted something to bake up something special.
-Enter, this cake.
+I saved the recipe and used it to make cupcakes for valentines day last year, we liked it and promptly forgot about it.
+Fast-forward a year, and I won a birthday contest by the same magazine and part of my winnings was a beautiful nordic bundt pan.
+To break it in, I wanted something special.

 The cake itself is simple to make, you cream the butter and sugar, add the rest of the ingredients slowly, alternate the milk and flour mix, etc. At the end, you split the batter in half and add two different types of cocoa.
 To my first I add a regular dutch-process.
 To the second, I add a combination of black cocoa (also part of my winnings!) and dutch process.
 One other, but more major alteration I made to the cake was to use cake flour instead of AP.
 This, because all that stirring you are going to do as you add the cocoa and later the red food coloring means more gluten will develop and so I want us to start with a flour that will keep the cake soft.